sitchatt/Hashnode_Backup/cljqhcr1200000al1hchy68iz.md

 * Choose **NO** for COPPA as we are doing it for demo purposes.

-* Session timeout section we are keeping by default.
-You can change as per your convenience.
+* Our session timeout section we are kept by default.
+You are free to modify it as needed.

 * Click on Next.